Rian013/Rian013/README.md

 # Hey, I'm Rian Fernandes 👋

-I'm a Robotics Engineering grad student at Northeastern University in Boston.
+I'm a Robotics Engineering grad student at Northeastern University in Boston, graduating in April 2026.
 I love building things that actually work in the real world, not just in simulation.
 My focus is on sensor fusion, SLAM, motion planning, and computer vision.

 ---

 ## A bit about me

-- Studying MS Robotics Engineering at **Northeastern University, Boston**
+- Finishing my MS in Robotics Engineering at **Northeastern University, Boston** in April 2026
 - Right now I'm building a **GPS/IMU sensor fusion system using EKF in ROS2** with real driving data collected around Boston
-- I'm actively looking for **Robotics Software / Computer Vision internships**
+- Actively looking for **full time roles in Robotics Software, Embedded Systems, Computer Vision, and Electrical Engineering**
 - I learn best by building things from scratch and understanding every line of code
 - Ask me anything about **ROS2, sensor fusion, SLAM, or computer vision**